cs1302uga/cs1302-tracer/README.md

 - Lambda method reconstruction is limited to only variables inside of methods (not fields on objects)
-- All lambdas that are to be reconstructed must be final or effectively final (i.e. only assigned once).
-If they are reassigned, the wrong lambda body may be displayed in the implementation.
+- All lambdas that are to be reconstructed must be final or effectively final (i.e. only assigned once) and also must be assigned and declared in the same statement.
+Otherwise, the wrong lambda body may be displayed as the implementation.

 ## TODO